maikewu/forms/docs/fields/06-company-single-select.md

 | Required                | no              |
 | Default Value           | `false`         |

-If `pdfPrintCompanyNumber` is set to `true`, the company number will be printed in the PDF in brackets behinde the company name.
+If `pdfPrintCompanyNumber` is set to `true`, the company number will be printed in the PDF in brackets behind the company name.

 ```JSON
 "pdfPrintCompanyNumber": true